top of page

 Let’s talk about the chaos of too many tools.
 You don’t need:

-• Four fitness apps
+• Four fitness apps.

-• Three goal planners
+• Three goal planners.

-• Two meal logs
+• Two meal logs.

-• And a partridge in a pear tree
+• And a partridge in a pear tree.

-What you do need:
+What you do need is:

-• One simple routine you can actually follow
+• One simple routine you can actually follow.

-• One visual calendar or planner you enjoy using
+• One visual calendar or planner you enjoy using.

-• One ADHD-friendly log sheet (👋 I made one!)
+• One ADHD-friendly log sheet (👋 I made one!).

 🔍 Break It Down: One Step at a Time

-• Focus on one move at a time
+• Focus on one move at a time.

-• Ask for visual demonstrations
+• Ask for visual demonstrations.

-• Celebrate every small win
+• Celebrate every small win.

 Progress is progress—even if it’s just showing up in leggings you almost forgot to put on.
+Each session can be a step toward your goals.

 🌈 Embrace the Magic of Flexibility

-ADHD comes with highs and lows.
+ADHD comes with its own set of highs and lows.
 You don’t have to be a machine.
+If you can’t handle strength training today, ask to swap for a more enjoyable cardio session or a walk outside.

 ✍️ Reflect Right After Your Workout

-• What you did
+• What you did.

-• What felt good
+• What felt good.

-• What didn’t
+• What didn’t.

-• One thing to try next time
+• One thing to try next time.

-This builds momentum, reduces anxiety, and helps your next session feel more familiar.
+This simple practice builds momentum, reduces anxiety, and helps your next session feel more familiar.
+(Pro tip: My planner includes space for this!)

 👯♀️ Get Creative with Accountability

-Standard accountability not working?
-ADHD-hack it:
+Standard accountability methods not working?
+It’s time to ADHD-hack it!
+Some fun ideas include:

 🎉 Real Fitness Wins with ADHD

-• Creating systems that match your brain
+• Creating systems that match your brain.

-• Prioritizing fun and flexibility
+• Prioritizing fun and flexibility.

-• Celebrating every small step
+• Celebrating every small step.

 So whether you're crushing leg day or just remembered to pack your gym bag—that’s a win.
 And I’m cheering you on.